-Value chain professionals (VCPs) work with suppliers (farmers and food businesses) and buyers (chefs, food services, distributors) to remove barriers for local food purchasing.
-VCPs build economic networks and assess the needs of those in the food system and connect stakeholders with technical assistance and regulatory agencies.
-Value chain coordinators serve as a central point of contact for food system stakeholders in the region where they work.
+Value chain professionals (VCPs) wear many hats - they work with food suppliers (farmers and food businesses) and buyers (chefs, food services, distributors) to create market channels based on shared values and shared risk.
+VCPs first and foremost build trust with stakeholders to establish support.
+Ultimately, VCPs build social and economic networks, laying the foundation for long-term, local business to business connectivity critical for local and rural economies.
+Value chain professionals serve as a central point of contact for food system stakeholders in the region where they work.

 Why a value chain?